 “You know it’s rough out there.
 There’s people walking around with makeshift weapons.
 They have more time than you and could care less about how young you are… hell they might prey on the age factor,” the fat officer went on to say.

-The butterflies in my stomach begin to make my stomach turn and twist in knots.
+The butterflies in my stomach began to make my stomach turn and twist in knots.
 As I sat in the chair, I could feel my hands tighten around the armrest.
 The fat officer’s words had really gotten to me.

-“All right, you can leave now,” the bony faced officer said.
+“All right, you can leave now,” the bony-faced officer said.

 I got up and made my way to the door that would place me in another world.